-Adele Cutting is a BAFTA award-winning audio professional with 20+ years experience audio direction, designing sound, music editing, casting and directing actors and covering all things audio across games, TV, installations, mobile and VR.
+Adele Cutting is a BAFTA award-winning audio professional with 20+ years’ experience in directing actors, audio direction, designing sound, music editing and casting and covering all things audio across games, TV, installations, mobile, VR and Audio Drama.

-In 2011, Adele founded audio production company, Soundcuts, winners of Develop awards for Creative Outsourcing - Audio in 2017/18 and a TIGA for Best Audio Supplier in 2018.
+In 2011, Adele founded audio production company, Soundcuts Ltd, winners of both Develop and TIGA awards.

 Adele regularly sits on juries for various sound awards (BAFTA, MAS and the Game Audio Network Guild) and regularly talks at Universities and Game Industry events.